REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 *   4.x uses a new default for encryption of SAML Assertions (GCM), which may cause issues with some SPs (not being able to decrypt).
 Rolling out the change of encryption ciphersuite should be separate from the IdP upgrade.
 *   4.x stores all secrets in a separate file, `credentials/secrets.properties` and other configuration files that need the secrets refer to the properties defined in this file.
 (This includes LDAP connection credentials).

-We will later provide also an installation manual for a clean 4.x install - but for now, we recommend proceeding with an upgrade from the existing 3.x installation.
+We will later provide also an installation manual for a clean 5.x install - but for now, we recommend proceeding with an upgrade from the existing installation.

+## Key aspects of 5.x upgrade

+As a new major release, 5.0.0 rolls out breaking changes that could not have been done in minor releases.

+These include:
+*   Dropping support for Java 11 and requiring Java 17.
+As IdP 4.x (4.2.x+) supports Java 17, the Java upgrade can be done ahead of actual IdP upgrade.
+*   Switching from Java Servlet API 4.0 to 5.0.
+As these are mutually incompatible, each servlet container implementation supports either 4.0 or 5.0, but not both.
+This means the servlet container will have to be upgraded at the same time as the IdP itself.
+In case of Tomcat, this means upgrading from 8.5 or 9.0 to 10.1.
+*   The system directory (`/opt/shibboleth-idp/system`) is no longer supported and all of its contents has been migrated to jars that are included in the IdP WAR file.
+Before running the IdP installer to upgrade to 5.x, the system directory will have to be removed.
+*   Because of the above removal of the `system` directory (and also other changes done in 5.x), the web.xml file (`/opt/shibboleth-idp/edit-webapp/WEB-INF/web.xml)`), if present,  will have to be updated - or removed.
+Unless there is a need to have customisations applied to this file, the best approach is to remove this file altogether (if present).
+If customisations are required, we still recommend making a new copy of `/opt/shibboleth-idp/dist/webapp/WEB-INF/web.xml` into `/opt/shibboleth-idp/edit-webapp/WEB-INF/web.xml` and reapplying the customisations there.

+There are further changes required, but the above key points should provide sufficient basis for planning the upgrade.

+## Upgrade planning

+While the above recommendation is to perform an in-place upgrade of the IdP application, this may not be directly acceptable because:
+* this would cause an outage on a production system
+* the operating system of the host is due for a refresh (migrating to next major version of the OS)

+While the exact upgrade sequence will depend on specifics of the local deployment, our recommendation in case the OS refresh is needed is to:
+* create a new VM with preferred OS
+* install dependencies / pre-requisites of the IdP application (incl.
+Tomcat as per below)
+* copy over `/opt/shibboleth-idp` (and local database if used) to the new system
+* upgrade the IdP to 5.x.
+* confirm new IdP operates correctly
+* cut-over to replace original IdP (at either IP or DNS level)

+If no OS upgrade is needed, we recommend making a clone of the existing VM instead of creating a new VM and proceeding with the above sequence.

-# Prerequisites
+# Preparing for upgrade

 ## Java

-While Shibboleth IdP 3.x was primarily targetting Java8 (and accepting Java7 as well), Shibboleth IdP requires Java 11.
+While Shibboleth IdP 4.x was primarily targetting Java 11, Shibboleth IdP 5.x requires Java 17.

-We recommend OpenJDK 11, on CentOS available as: `java-11-openjdk-devel`
+We recommend OpenJDK 17, on RHEL-like systems available as: `java-17-openjdk-devel` .

+Latest IdP 4.x also supports Java 17, so it is possible to upgrade Java first in an isolated step, reducing the amount of change in the actual IdP 5.x upgrade.

+## Shibboleth IdP versions

+The upstream documentation states very clearly that 5.x upgrades are supported only from latest 4.x, running with no Deprecation warnings (for both startup and regular operation).

+So first, [upgrade to the latest 4.x](upgrading_a_shibboleth_3_x_idp) (4.3.2 as of April 2024, but 4.3.1 will be sufficient - 4.3.2 did not introduce any new deprecation warnings).

+After the upgrade, watch the logs while restarting the IdP and logging into the Attribute Validator ( [https://attributes.tuakiri.ac.nz/](https://attributes.tuakiri.ac.nz/) or [https://attributes.test.tuakiri.ac.nz/](https://attributes.test.tuakiri.ac.nz/) )

+Please contact us if you need help removing any other Deprecation warnings.

+Proceed further only after the IdP restart + Attribute Validator cycle comes through clean with no Deprecation warnings (checking both the IdP log in `/opt/shibboleth-idp/logs/idp-process.log` and the servlet container log, likely either in `/var/log/tomcat9/catalina.out` or `/opt/tomcat/current/logs/catalina.out`).

+Please note that one specific deprecation is the removal of JPAStorageService, replacing it with JDBCStorageService.
+Please see the [relevant section in the 3.x-to-4.x upgrade instructions](upgrading_a_4_x_idp_to_5_x#migrating-from-jpastorageservice-to-jdbcstorageservice).

+## Fix metadata configuration

+Earlier versions of the [IdP Install Manual](installing_a_shibboleth_3_x_idp) used incorrect syntax in the configuration snippet for loading Tuakiri (and eduGAIN) metadata.
+While the incorrect syntax worked with IdP 3.x and 4.x, it does not work with IdP 5.x and needs to be corrected before the upgrade.

+In `/opt/shibboleth-idp/conf/metadata-providers.xml`, the `certificateFile` attribute of the `SignatureValidation` `MetadataFilter` incorrectly used the `$` character in Spring property reference, while the correct syntax is using the `%` character.

+The change in our documentation was from `certificateFile="${idp.home}/credentials/tuakiri-metadata-cert.pem"` to `certificateFile="%{idp.home}/credentials/tuakiri-metadata-cert.pem"`.

+Please check all occurrences of `certificateFile` and if they use `${idp.home}`, replace it with `%{idp.home}`.

+# Upgrading to IdP 5.x

 ## Application Container

 The Shibboleth IdP web application runs in an Application Container, typically Tomcat or Jetty.
-IdPv4 requires a newer version of the application container - Tomcat7 which was frequently used for IdP 3.x deployments will not work with IdP 4, Tomcat 8.5 is confirmed to work (though official requirements asks for Tomcat 9).
-For Jetty, the required version is 9.4.
+IdP 5.x requires a newer version of the application container - Tomcat 8.5 and 9.0 which was frequently used for IdP 4.x deployments will not work with IdP 5.x; Tomcat 10.1 is required.
+For Jetty, the required version is 11.

-Unfortunately, on CentOS 7, only Tomcat 7 is available in the base OS repository.
-And CentOS 8 does not come with any Tomcat version at all.
+Unfortunately, even on RHEL 9, only Tomcat 9 is available in the base OS repository.
 Neither do any community-run repositories provide RPM packages for up-to-date releases of neither Tomcat nor Jetty.

 There are many blog posts providing instructions for manual one-off installs.
 We provide a set of instructions here as convenience - with the aim to make future updates to newer Tomcat version easier (using separate per-version directories for Tomcat binary distribution, but a shared directory for application context-descriptor files).
 Feel free to use these - but also to install Tomcat or Jetty via other means.